 |Video & Phone Support||Best for in-depth technical questions and requires experienced team members.|

 In an era where new companies can be created with just a click of a button, consumers struggle to differentiate between them.
 Because of this, many look to customer support as the primary factor in deciding which companies are best.

-In fact, the Temkin Group found that companies that earn $1 billion annually can expect to earn an additional $700 million within 3 years of investing in customer service on average.
-That’s quite the impact for something that has traditionally been seen as a cost center.
+The Temkin Group found that companies that earn $1 billion annually can expect to earn an additional $700 million within 3 years of investing in customer service on average.
+That’s quite the impact for something traditionally seen as a cost center.

 In fact, since its inception over 50 years ago in the form of call centers, customer service has come a long way.
 Today, there are essentially 4 types of customer service.
-Out of all of them, 62% of customers want to communicate with companies via email for customer service, 48% want to use the phone, 42% live chat, and 36% prefer to help themselves.
+62% of customers want to communicate with companies via email for customer service, 48% want to use the phone, 42% live chat, and 36% prefer to help themselves.